-Cover with plastic wrap and all to marinate for, at least 2 hours to overnight.
+- Cover all with plastic wrap to marinate for, at least 2 hours to overnight.

 This was an experience, but I can’t say it was the best Italian sausage ever.
 I made another batch (a beer base for a beer garden inspired party) that I also felt fell a little short in the flavor department.
 I will be working on improving the flavor with a few more batches, though I can’t promise it’s something I’ll rush to do.
 Especially knowing what’s in store for me when I open that next package of casings up.